xiaomiyao/TCPChatApp/README.md

 1. **User Input (Client)** ⌨️

-   - Type your message and click send.
+   - Type your message, registration details, or login credentials and click send.

 2. **Processing** ⚙️